 There are a variety of measures that you can take to help prevent water from collecting against your home’s foundation.
 The less water there is lingering against your foundation, the less hydrostatic pressure there is against your basement wall.
 This means fewer chances of damage or water intrusion.
 Have a look at these different ways that you can help keep water away from your foundation.
 The more of these you follow, the better chance you’ll have of enjoying a nice and dry basement for longer…

-- Cleaning the Rain Gutters: Your rain gutters are one of your first lines of defense against water damage on your foundation.
-By guiding rainwater from the roof to the ground, it can help keep rainwater from seeping directly into the soil against your foundation and basement.
+Your rain gutters are one of your first lines of defense against water damage on your foundation.
+By guiding rainwater from the roof to the ground, they prevent rainwater from seeping directly into the soil against your foundation and basement.
 But over time, rain gutters can get clogged with debris.
-It is important to regularly check and clean your rain gutters.
-Tighten any loose extensions or gutter straps, and flush your downspout with a garden hose to make sure everything is clear and secure.
+This is why it is important to regularly inspecting and clean your rain gutters.
+While checking your rain gutters, be sure to tighten any loose extensions or gutter straps, and flush your downspout with a garden hose to make sure everything is clear and secure.

 While things like cleaning your rain gutters can be done fairly easily on your own, if you’re not sure about how to do certain things, it may be best to contact a waterproofing expert who can help.
 With the expertise of a waterproofing contractor, you can make sure that your waterproofing measures are installed and maintained properly.
 Ensuring a safe and dry basement for years and years.